milonmaze/privacy-terms-observatory/docs.github.com/en/github/site-policy/github-privacy-statement.md

 Service Providers.
 We may also receive information from processors or service providers who process the data on our behalf, such as our payment processor who process payment and billing information in connection with our Service.

 Content you post on our Service.
 Information you store in, or contribute to, a public repository, provide for use in connection with a Community Feature or make otherwise publicly available through the Service will be collected by GitHub as described in this Privacy Statement.
 Such information may also be available to the GitHub user community as well as the general public.
-For more information, please review details regarding public repositories and community features here.
+For more information about repositories and community features, see "About your profile."

 Co-branding/marketing partners.
 We may receive information from partners with which we offer co-branded services or engage in joint marketing activities.